Yara-Leone/SUPSI_project/README.md

 ## Author

 Yara Leone dos Santos
-SUPSI — Porject of internship for the supplementary geomatics certificate 12.2025
+SUPSI — Project of internship for the supplementary geomatics certificate 12.2025